What to do if you miss a pill

 What type of pill are you taking?

-What you should do if you miss a pill depends on whether you are on the combined contraceptive pill or the progestogen-only pill (mini pill).
+What you should do if you miss a pill depends on whether you are on the combined contraceptive pill (for example Microgynon or Eloine) the progestogen-only pill (mini pill).
 Read our clinicians advice on different types of contraceptive pill.

 The main differences between these pills are: